stormpath/stormpath-documentation/source/errors.rst

 **Error Message**

+The specified property value uses an invalid character encoding.

 **User Message**

 *(Same as above)*

-The specified property value uses an invalid character encoding.

-**Further Information**

 2006
 -------------

 **Error Message**

+The specified property is in an invalid format.

 **User Message**

 *(Same as above)*

-The specified property value format is invalid.

 **Further Information**

 For example, specifying the “12/15/2012” date format when “2012-12-15” is expected.
 Some forms of this error will include more specific information.